-And, as a reminder our PPE includes N-95 masks with faces shields and goggles under the shield; 2 pairs of gloves (a third pair is optional), 2 head covers (one bonnet and a surgical hood to cover the neck front and back), booties, full body protection (level 4 surgical gown, disposable plastic apron and boot covers to under the knee).
+And, as a reminder our PPE includes N-95 masks with face shields and goggles under the shield; 2 pairs of gloves (a third pair is optional), 2 head covers (one bonnet and a surgical hood to cover the neck front and back), booties, full body protection (level 4 surgical gown, disposable plastic apron and boot covers to under the knee).
 All PPE is disposable.
 The training is about putting on and removing all of this equipment without cross-contamination (inverting all materials so that nothing external touches the staff member's body).
 We will provide staff with as much training and practice as they need to feel confident in this process.
-We are also planning for screening in the high risk outpatient clinics, starting with the tropical diseases unit, immunodeficiency clinic, tuberculosis clinic, family health team and hemodialysis units.
-The Medical Officer of Health will be issuing a directive about PPE today and we are are confident that we will meet all parts of this directive because everyone feels safe and secure in their practice.
+We are also planning for screening in the high-risk outpatient clinics, starting with the tropical diseases unit, immunodeficiency clinic, tuberculosis clinic, family health team and hemodialysis units.
+The Medical Officer of Health will be issuing a directive about PPE today and we are confident that we will meet all parts of this directive because everyone feels safe and secure in their practice.

-Kathy Sabo Susy Hota Jeff Singh
+Kathy Sabo, Susy Hota and Jeff Singh

-From the Ministry of Health and Long Term Care's media release:
+From the Ministry of Health and Long-Term Care's media release: